-Cover page DSAB name and logo • Title of SAR "Safeguarding Adults Review In Respect of Anonymised Name of Adult at Risk)" Name of author Circumstances which have led to a SAR being conducted Brief summary of circumstances in the case and why a SAR was undertaken The review process When the decision to commission a SAR was made The summary of the terms of reference Agencies involved in the SAR Agencies involved in the SAR Group Names of the Independent Author & Chair of the SAR Group Explanation of the other related inquiries Family involvement in the SAR process Case Summary Key summarised facts from the case (all names and places to be anonymised) Key issues and themes from the case Lessons to be Learnt & Conclusions Key summarised lessons learnt from the SAR process from this case Clear description of both single agency and multi-agency lessons and conclusions in the context of the key themes and issues identified Good practice in the case and where systems can improve Answers to the terms of reference in the case With hindsight, could or should different decisions have been taken, and at what point?
-Recommendations Recommendations of action for agencies and collective multi agency processes Recommendations for national attention
+Cover page DSAB name and logo Title of SAR " Safeguarding Adults Review Respect of Anonymised Name of Adult at a Risk)" Name of author Circumstances which have led to a SAR being conducted • Brief summary of circumstances in the cas why a SAR was undertaken e and The review process • When the decision to commission a SAR v made vas The summary of the terms of reference Agencies involved in the SAR.
+Agencies involved in the SARAgencies involved in the SAR Group Names of the Independent Author & Chair the SAR Group of Explanation of the other related inquiries Family involvement in the SAR process Case Summary Key summarised facts from the case (all national places to be anonymised) ames Key issues and themes from the case Lessons to be Learnt & Conclusions • Key summarised lessons learnt from the S process from this case Clear description of both single agency and multi-agency lessons and conclusions in the second ie context of the key themes and issues ident Good practice in the case and where syste can improve ems Answers to the terms of reference in the ca ase With hindsight, could or should different decisions have been taken, and at what po int?
+Recommendations • Recommendations of action for agencies a collective multi agency processes Recommendations for national attention